-This module was developed by Dorothy McKeegan and Nuno Henrique Franco, professionals known for their contributions to animal welfare, veterinary science, and related fields.
-Their work spans research, publications, and training in these fields.
+This module was developed by José Manuel Sánchez Morgado, a professional known for his contributions to animal welfare, veterinary science, and related fields.
+His work spans research, publications, and training in these fields.
 The module was further revised by an international Reflection Group panel, with coordination led by Nuno H. Franco.